comp290-20s/grqs/instructions.md

 Save your work in `vim` and quit it.
 From the `learncli$` prompt, issue the command:

-`pandoc -o grqXY.pdf grqXY.md`
+`pandoc -o grq00.pdf grq00.md`

-The `-o grqXY.pdf` option indicates the desired output file.
+The `-o grq00.pdf` option indicates the desired output file.
 The `pandoc` program uses the `pdf` extension to decide to do the PDF conversion.
-The `grqXY.md` argument is the name of your GRQ markdown file.
+The `grq00.md` argument is the name of your GRQ markdown file.

-On your host operating system, open the `learncli` directory in Windows File Explorer or Mac Finder.
+On your host operating system, open the `learncli211` directory in Windows File Explorer or Mac Finder.
 Then navigate into the `workdir` directory.
 Here you should see the `grqXY.pdf` file.
-Open it to be sure it looks formatted as you would expect.
+Open it to be sure it looks formatted properly.
+It should look much like this PDF document and the header should correctly show the title and your name just like the header of this document.
+If you submit a file with a broken header or that is generated by some means other than `pandoc` as shown above, you will be penalized.

 Once you are happy with the resulting PDF file, upload it to the correct GRQ submission page on Gradescope.
 Great work!